Harvard Law School, J.D., 2000; Harvard Society for Law and Ethics

 Represented a financial institution in federal court in ERISA action arising from denial of benefits under employer’s short and long-term disability plans.

-Secured summary judgment for restaurant in state court action alleging retaliation in violation of the North Carolina Retaliatory Employment Discrimination Act.
+Secured summary judgment for a restaurant in a state court action alleging retaliation in violation of the North Carolina Retaliatory Employment Discrimination Act.

 Negotiated favorable settlement for municipality in collective action under the Fair Labor Standards Act in federal court.